HarryWheat/CPPSInstallScript/README.md

 ## Using the installation scripts

-To use the installation scripts  run  both these command as root. (first make sure you have curl by doing ' sudo apt install curl ' and then restarting the VPS/Server)
+To use the installation scripts  run  both these command as root. (first make sure you have curl by doing ' apt install curl ' and then restarting the VPS/Server)
 ```bash
 curl -Lo install.sh https://raw.githubusercontent.com/HarryWheat/CPPSInstallScript/main/install.sh
 ```